nexe/nexe/README.md

  - `ico: string`
     - Path to a user provided icon to be used (Windows only).
  - `rc: object`
-    - Settings for patching the noderc configuration file (Windows only).
+    - Settings for patching the [node.rc](https://github.com/nodejs/node/blob/master/src/res/node.rc) configuration file (Windows only).
     - Example: `{ CompanyName: "ACME Corp" }`
     - default: `{}`
  - `clean: boolean`